 The fear of getting injured abroad

 Solution: First, realize that hospitals and doctors DO exist in other parts of the world — and most of them are perfectly safe.
-But if you want to avoid ending up in one, don’t be a moron.
-Don’t take unnecessary risks or let yourself get so drunk that you start making stupid or dangerous decisions.
-And, of course, never leave home without good annual travel insurance so that you’re covered, just in case.
+But if you want to avoid ending up in one, don't be a moron.
+Don't take unnecessary risks or let yourself get so drunk that you start making stupid or dangerous decisions.
+And make sure you have travel insurance to cover any accidents if they do happen.

 The fear of coming home